Wild Side (Normani song): Commercial performance

 In the United States, "Wild Side" debuted at number 14 on the Billboard Hot 100, marking Normani's third top 20 solo hit, and Cardi B's 16th; while becoming Normani's highest debuting song to date.
-It was the top-selling R&B release of the week in overall consumption, debuting at number 5 on the US Digital Song Sales chart.
-The song also debuted at number 10 on the US Rolling Stone Top 100, marking the biggest debut of the week on the chart.
-It also debuted simultaneously atop the R&B Streaming Songs chart, the R&B Digital Song Sales chart, and the R&B/Hip-Hop Digital Song Sales chart, while reaching number 3 on the Hot R&B Songs chart.
-In addition, "Wild Side" also debuted at number 27 on the Billboard Global 200 chart.
+It was the top-selling R&B release of the week in overall consumption, debuting at number five on the US Digital Song Sales chart.
+The song also debuted at number ten on the US Rolling Stone Top 100, marking the biggest debut of the week on the chart.
+It also debuted simultaneously atop the R&B Streaming Songs chart, the R&B Digital Song Sales chart, and the R&B/Hip-Hop Digital Song Sales chart, while reaching number three on the Hot R&B Songs chart.
+In addition, "Wild Side" also debuted at numbers 27 and 108 on the Billboard Global 200 and Global Excl.
+US charts, respectively.

 Less than three months after it was released, the song was certified Gold by the Recording Industry Association of America, for selling approximately 500,000 units in the US.
 The song reached the Top 10 on the Mainstream R&B/Hip-Hop airplay chart, after nine weeks.
 While later, reaching the Top 3 on the Mainstream R&B/Hip-Hop airplay chart, in the November 6, 2021 issue of Billboard.
 The following week, the single reached number-one on Urban Radio.
 In December 2021, it was announced that the song was one of the Top 20 most thumbed up tracks of 2021 on Pandora.
 On the January 1, 2022 issue of Billboard, the song reached number-one on the Mainstream R&B/Hip-Hop airplay chart, tying "Oui" by Jeremih for the fifth-longest march to number-one on the chart.
-"Wild Side" also reached the top ten on the Rhythmic Airplay chart, after 23 weeks on the chart, breaking the record for the longest climb to the chart's top 10 by a female artist, and the second overall, trailing only the 25-week wait of Los Del Rio's "Macarena (Bayside Boys Mix)".
+"Wild Side" also reached the top ten on the Rhythmic Airplay chart, after 23 weeks on the chart, breaking the record for the longest climb to the chart's top 10 by a female artist, and the second overall, trailing only the 25-week wait of Los del Río's "Macarena (Bayside Boys Mix)".
+That year, IHeartRadio named it the fifth most played hip hop song of 2022.